“Sleep is a fascinating field. Every single organ in the body is affected by sleep and can be improved by sleep.” – Jaime Boero, M.D., Ph.D.

 Sleep helps regulate the hormones that affect and control appetite.
 Sleep deprivation leads to cravings for foods high in fat and carbohydrates (not surprisingly, energy dense food).
 Sleep plays an important role in any weight loss program. [source]

 It’s hard to have fun when you’re tired.
-Even if you can be bothered to get off the couch to do something enjoyable, you enjoyment level will be diminished when tired.
+Even if you can be bothered to get off the couch to do something enjoyable, your enjoyment level will be diminished when tired.

 Frugality takes a little extra work, energy and organisation.
-Every time we spend money unnecessarily, it’s because we’re tired.
+Every time I spend money unnecessarily, it’s because I’m tired.
 Like when we opt for takeaway rather than cook.
 Fatigue has always been my number one hindrance to frugality.

 How to achieve a better nights sleep